Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 the neighboring cells.
 (As noted above, resistance and conductance are reciprocals of each other, i.e., _Gab_ = 1 / _Rab_.)

+####Calculation Options>> Preemptively release memory when possible

+If you are getting memory errors this option may help to free some memory.
+It will likely result in slower execution times.

 ####Calculation Options>> Pairwise mode: Run in low memory mode

-For raster operations, this option will use less memory in the pairwise mode when focal points are used, but will also run somewhat slower.
+For raster operations, this option will use less memory in the pairwise mode when focal points (not regions) are used, but will also run somewhat slower.

-####Calculation Options>> Advanced mode: use unit currents (i=1) for all
+####Calculation Options>> Advanced mode: use unit currents (i=1) for all current sources
-current sources

 All current sources will be set to 1 amp, regardless of the value specified in the current source input file.